NeuroJSON/jdata/JData_specification.md

-With the ease-of-use, superior portability and parser availability, JSON and UBJSON have the potentials to serve as the main-stream data storage and interchange formats for general needs, especially for the scientific communities.
-A combination of JSON and it's binary counterpart offers features that are not currently available with the existing data storage schemes.
-Yet they do not provide all the advanced features found in the more sophisticated formats, their greatly simplified encoding and decoding strategies permit efficient data sharing among the general audiences.
+With the ease-of-use, superior portability and parser availability, JSON and UBJSON have the potentials to serve as the main-stream data storage and interchange formats for general needs, especially for storage and interchange scientific data.
+A combination of JSON and its binary counterpart offers features that are not currently available with the existing data storage schemes.
+Although they do not provide all the advanced features found in the more sophisticated formats, their greatly simplified encoding and decoding strategies permit efficient data sharing among the general audiences.